DerekSelander/SpringBoardPOC/README.md

   ```
 3. Celebrate!

-From here on out, every time LLDB is launched you can use this script for getting all the methods. i.e. `(lldb) dump_methods UIView`
+From here on out, every time LLDB is launched you can use this script for getting all the methods. i.e. `(lldb) dump_methods UIView`.
+Note that if you are working with swift a class's name is going to be MODULE.CLASSNAME, unless the swift class has that `@objc` before it...

 ## Compiling the Code